yanntm/MCC-analysis/README.md

   - `styles.css`: CSS file for styling the website.
 - `website/`: Directory where the final generated website files will be stored after running the analysis.

-Here's the updated README.md file with the sections you provided information for:

----

 ## Contributing
 Feel free to open issues if you have any suggestions, questions, or issues related to the project.